(CBS NEWS) -- Could men who love big breasts also be more inclined to be hostile towards women?

 A study published in the Archives of Sexual Behavior in February 2013 showed that men who preferred bustier women tended to be okay with more sexist attitudes.

-who were more hostile toward women idealized a large female breast
+"Men who more strongly endorsed benevolentlysexist attitudes toward women, who more strongly objectified women, andwho were more hostile toward women idealized a large female breastsize," the researchers concluded.

 Dr. James Hamblin, The Atlantic's health editor, wrote in a post, that he felt the research showed in a way how men's physical preferences toward women may influence their behavior.